Day 1 - May 7, 9:00am CT

 11:15am

-Nourish: An Innovative Pediatric Hospital Program to Address Food Insecurity
+Lightning Talk - Nourish: An Innovative Pediatric Hospital Program to Address Food Insecurity

 Nourish, a program at Doernbecher Children’s Hospital, addresses hunger of parents and caregivers in the hospital through on-site pantries, meal vouchers, a free food cart and curated grocery bags to take home.
 Outside of the hospital, we provide nutritional support through online ordering and delivery of fresh produce from a network of 10 community-based pantries for home delivery, medically tailored meals, and a reloadable digital grocery card.
 During this session, we will present program metrics, lessons learned, and leverage points for other hospitals to address nutrition and food security in their populations.